Why web page speed matters

 In addition, a slow page speed means that search engines can crawl fewer pages within their allocated crawl budget, and this could negatively affect the indexation of your site.

-And earlier this year, Google announced an upcoming update to its search ranking algorithm known as Page Experience.
-This update aims to evaluate web pages by the quality of the user experience they provide.
-This will be measuring a number of different factors, including of course page speed.
+And in 2020, Google announced an update to its search ranking algorithm known as Page Experience.
+This update evaluates web pages by the quality of the user experience they provide.
+This measures a number of different factors, including of course page speed.

 In short, the faster your site, the better it will perform in search engine rankings.